 He also never received his seeds in the mail.

-Although Paypal does not expressly state that purchasing seeds are prohibited, it appears to be monitored on a case by case basis.
+Although Paypal does not expressly state that purchasing seeds is prohibited, it appears to be monitored on a case-by-case basis.
 It is rare for Paypal to take action against buyers, but still possible.